silentorb/marloth-story/docs/general/general.md

 - Ideological conflicts should not be resolved quickly.
 - An ideological conflict should never be resolved over the course of a single scene.
 - They should resolve over at least a part's worth of time.
+- Each narrative should have multiple scenes with public forums.
+The world is the stage.

 #### Reasons